creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-04-24-TransformerInterpretability.md

 \end{align} \tag{3}
 $$

-To initialize the relevance propagation, the relevance of $$R^{(0)}$$, i.e. the output layer, is set to a one-hot encoding of the class for which of the class w.r.t. which the relevance should be computed.
+To initialize the relevance propagation, the relevance in the output layer, i.e $$R^{(0)}$$, is set to a one-hot encoding of the class w.r.t. which the relevance should be computed.
+Starting from there, the relevance can be backpropagated (along with the gradient) through the network.

 ![](/collections/images/TransformerInterpretability/figure1.jpg)